Using Wildcards in Queries

 .

-See also how you can leverage wildcard characters in advanced field queries (see Advanced Field Queries).
-If you have querying issues, see Troubleshoot Querying Issues for troubleshooting guidelines.
+You can also leverage wildcard characters in advanced field queries.
+If you have querying issues, see Troubleshoot querying issues for troubleshooting guidelines.

-You can use wildcard characters within to allow some variability in your search.
-It can be useful when you’re unsure about the exact spelling for the name of a person, company, or product.
-See also Using Special Characters in Queries.
+This can be useful when you’re unsure about the exact spelling for the name of a person, company, or product.

 gr?y